rdesfo/IBMAppliedDataScienceCapstone/README.md

 be run to view the maps.
 This can be accomplished by downloading and running manually or by using [nbviewer][nbviewer]

+### Analysis with correct template

+After submitting my first presentation it was agonizingly apparent that I had used the wrong template to submit my capstone project.
+That abomination has now been cast to the 'wrong_powerpoint_template' folder and the [SpaceX_Landing_Analysis_now_with_correct_template.pdf](https://github.com/rdesfo/IBMAppliedDataScienceCapstone/blob/main/SpaceX_Landing_Analysis_now_with_correct_template.pdf) now takes it's place in the root folder.

 [capstone]: https://www.coursera.org/learn/applied-data-science-capstone
 [nbviewer]: https://nbviewer.org/github/rdesfo/IBMAppliedDataScienceCapstone/blob/main/lab_jupyter_launch_site_location.ipynb